University of California, Merced: Rankings

-UC Merced was tied for 42th "Top Public School" and tied for 97th in the 2022 rankings of "Best National Universities" in the U.S. by U.S. News & World Report.
-Also in the same rankings, it was ranked 5th in "Top Performers on Social Mobility", 171st in "Best Value Schools", and tied for 123th in "Best Undergraduate Engineering Programs" at schools whose highest degree is a doctorate.
+UC Merced was ranked 58th (tie) in the 2025 U.S. News & World Report rankings of "Best National Universities" (out of a total of 436 national universities included in the rankings).
+In the same 2025 rankings, UC Merced was also ranked 26th (tie) in the category of "Top Public Schools", ranked 3rd (tie) in "Top Performers on Social Mobility", ranked 145th in "Best Value Schools", and ranked 139th (tie) in "Best Undergraduate Engineering Programs" at schools whose highest degree is a doctorate.